Potomac State College of West Virginia University: College farms

 Malone Farm, named after former Agriculture professor Kenneth M. Malone.
-It is the college’s beef farm.
+The farm houses the college's cattle operation.

 Dermer Farm, named after the Dermer Family who once owned the farm.
 The farm is used for hay and field corn production.

 Academics

 Serving residential and commuter students, the college offers 62 degrees and is accredited as part of West Virginia University by the Higher Learning Commission.

 Athletics

-Potomac State College hosts 10 varsity teams that compete in the National Junior College Athletic Association (NJCAA) and in the NJCAA Region XX, including: baseball, softball, men’s and women’s basketball, men’s lacrosse, men’s and women’s soccer, women’s volleyball, and men’s and women’s cross country.
+Potomac State College hosts 10 varsity teams that compete in the National Junior College Athletic Association (NJCAA) and in the NJCAA Region XX, including: baseball, softball, men’s and women’s basketball, esports (co-ed), men’s and women’s soccer, women’s volleyball, and men’s and women’s cross country.

-The baseball and men’s lacrosse teams compete on the NJCAA Division I level while the remainder of the programs compete on the NJCAA Division II level.
+The baseball team competes on the NJCAA Division I level while the remainder of the programs compete on the NJCAA Division II level.
+Esports is not sanctioned under NJCAA at this time.

 Their mascot is the Catamount, named for the mountain lions that once roamed the surrounding area.

 Esports made its debut at the college in 2019, competing in League of Legends, Rocket League, Call of Duty, Madden, Rainbow 6 Siege and Apex Legends.
-The Catamount Esports program posted a regular season record of 8-1 with the National Association of Collegiate Esports, winning two trophies in the Eastern Conference Athletic Conference Madden competition and representing West Virginia University in the Big XII segment of the Level Next National Championships.

-The Potomac State College Athletic Department also hosts a Cheer Squad focusing on competitive and sideline cheering.
+The Catamount Esports program has earned various championships in the variety of collegiate leagues they participate in.